pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 * REG_SLAVE_IP_ADDRESS: IP address of slave register machine
 * CORE_1_IP_ADDRESS (add more if needed): hostname or IP address of core machine
 * CORE_HOSTING_1: name of hosting (or cluster), can be individual per core or contain many
-* OVERRIDE_ME: single appearance values that need to be replaced with a strong key

 #### Optional variables